wangxiancaizai2010/wxc/README.md

 # wxc
-I am wxc, this is my gitHub
+I am wxc, this is my gitHub!
+this is test job!